-Students who have not achieved the required ATI points (110 total points) by the start of the Senior Clinical block (Block 14) will work with the ATI Champion at their respective campus location to develop a remediation plan and schedule utilizing Practice Tests B. This plan will include remediation of all assessments in which a student received a "level 1" or "below level 1" score.
-The ATI Champion will determine, with the student, what will serve as appropriate proof of having completed the remediation.
+Students who have not achieved the required ATI points (110 total points) by the start of the Senior Clinical block (Block 14) will work with the class advisor to develop a remediation plan and schedule utilizing Practice Tests B. This plan will include remediation of all assessments in which a student received a "level 1" or "below level 1" score.
+The class advisor will determine, with the student, what will serve as appropriate proof of having completed the remediation.
 2 points per remediated assessment will be added to the student's overall ATI score, if the student also completes 3 hours in the focused review for the assessment, 4 additional points can be awarded (a maximum of 4 points per assessment remediated) when remediation has been completed